denny-dang/spring-22-labs/lab-6/Readme.md

 @app.route('/start')
 def start():

-    i = 1
+    delayTime = random.randint(1,10)
-    while True:
-        time.sleep(.5)
+    time.sleep(delayTime)
-        msg = f"generator-{i}"
+    msg = f"generating task with delay: {delayTime}" print(msg)
-        print(msg)
-        job = queue.enqueue(save_to_file, 'msg')
+    job = queue.enqueue(save_to_file, msg)
     response = {
             "jobId": job.id,
             "timeOfEnqueue": job.enqueued_at,
             "message": f"{msg} with id: {job.id} added to queue at {job.enqueued_at}" }
-        return response, 200
+    print(response)
 ```
 We create a Flask app and then set up a GET endpoint called `/start`.
-This function uses the sleep function to simulate a delay for 0.5 seconds.
+This function uses the sleep function to simulate a random delay.
-After the sleep, we just create a message `generator-{i}` where i is the count of the request sent.
+After the sleep, we just create a message `generating task with delay: {delayTime}` where delayTime is the random delay time.

 `q.enqueue(function_name, args)` is used to add a task to the Queue.
 The `function_name` is the function that the broker will call to take care of this task -> this is essentially your worker.
 In our case, the worker function is `save_to_file` that we import from `worker.py`. `args` are the parameters that need to be passed to the worker function.
 In the above case, we pass `msg` as argument for `save_to_file`.